Want to grow your email list by 1,000+ subscribers?

 You can create awesome giveaways in seconds using KingSumo.

-KingSumo will also generate a unique sharing URL for each entrant.
-So participants are encouraged to share on Twitter and Facebook to increase their entries.
+KingSumo will generate a unique sharing URL for each entrant; participants are encouraged to share on Twitter and Facebook to increase their entries.

-This means your entrants will also help you to spread the word about your giveaway, creating an awesome viral loop and helping you to grow your list.
+This means your entrants will help to spread the word about your giveaway, creating an awesome viral loop and helping you grow your list.

 You can see the effect this viral loop had on Noah’s giveaway: